metamorph-inc/openmeta-vahana/README.md

 | OpenMETA |     100    |   96.9  |    0.97    |    0.71   |        47.2       |        352       |      42.9      |    567    |
 |   Vahana Study   |     100    |  116.3  |    1.16    |    1.10   |        45.5       |        413       |      66.7      |    967    |

 While the OpenMETA Optimizer obtained similar values, there are differences.
 In particular the maximum takeoff mass obtained by the Vahana Trade Study is almost twice the value of the Optimizer.
 The primary reason for this was that several of the mass computation modules (wings, canards, fuselage, prop) were not connected at this time and instead the `config_weight.py` block was being supplied by constant values.
+The 'Optimizer' PET is located at `RootFolder/Testing/ParametricExploration/Vahana Optimizer PET` within openmeta-vahana.xme.

 ### 'Optimizer' PET Nested Within 'Parameter Study' PET

 The OpenMETA 'Optimizer' produced reasonable results, and if that particular model were developed more, the differences between it and the Vahana Trade Study would shrink.
 However, what we really wanted to do was place an OpenMETA 'Optimizer' driver *inside* of an OpenMETA 'Parameter Study' driver - similar to the  Vahana team's approach of nesting a MATLAB `fmincon()` function within a high-level DoE - so that we could easily generate optimized designs over a range of operating distances from 10 km to 100 km.

 While this functionality is not currently within OpenMETA, we were able build it (using PythonWrapper Components) directly on OpenMETA's underlying OpenMDAO framework and obtain some good proof-of-concept results.
 The figure below shows results from the Vahana Configuration Trade Study and the OpenMDAO Optimizer on the same graph.
 While the PythonWrapper components modeling the MDO problem can obviously be refined further still, this represents a good stepping stone towards replication.
+The nested 'Parameter Study' and 'Optimizer' OpenMDAO drivers are located in `openmeta-vahana/scripts/vahana_optimizer.py`.

 <p align="center">Comparison of `vahana_optimizer.py` and `sizingTradeStudy.m` results</p>